bpiyu2629-bpn/Spotting-and-Removing-Suspicious-Extensions/README.md

     }
   });
   ```
-  This snippet sends every page you visit to a remote attacker.[1]
+  This snippet sends every page you visit to a remote attacker.

 #### 4. Slowing Down Performance
 Extensions running heavy background scripts or injecting ads can degrade browser and system performance.